cavo789/blog/blog/XXX/docker-mindmap/index.md

 If you're running under Windows and WSL2, to open the `mindmap.html` file, one way is to run `explorer.exe .` in your Linux console.
 Windows Explorer will be started then just double-click on the `mindmap.html` file.
 :::

-The generated HTML will display your mindmap using the full screen width and you can open/close some branches, use zoom features, ...
+The generated HTML will display your mindmap using the full-screen width and you can open/close some branches, use zoom features, ...
 Really cool.

 ## Go further